 How to avoid it: Again, education is key.
 Train employees on best practices and make them aware of how mistakes can lead to serious consequences.

 Cyber insurance protects businesses from financial loss after an incident.
 But, the benefits directly impact customers, too.

-If a data breach occurs, cyber insurance will help you notify customers of the incident – a legal requirement in several states.
+In case of a data breach, cyber insurance will help you notify customers of the incident – a legal requirement in several states.
 It can also cover credit monitoring services to customers impacted by a breach.

 Additionally, customers can be confident that their personal and payment information is secure.

 There are many different types of commercial insurance available to business owners.
 Cyber insurance is one layer of protection.
 When it comes to getting the right type of business insurance, you must first start with assessing the risks your business is vulnerable to.

 To help you determine what insurance coverage your business needs and how your business can benefit from this type of policy contact an experienced insurance agent at Bank Midwest.